lightforever/mlcomp/docs/usage.rst

     distr: True # use distributed training
     single_node: True # run only on a single machine
     depends: either string or list # create a structure of your DAG
+    grid: list of configurations # more details in gird_search page